BranniganLab/blobulator/VMD_scripts/README.md

 ### Known Limitations:

-VMD blobulator can not run its blobulation alogorithm on proteins that contain non-standard amino acids
+VMD blobulator can not run its blobulation algorithm on proteins that contain non-standard amino acids